-All the components of the Pneumatic Slug Test kit are provided in a carrying case for ease of transportation.
-The major components of the kit (Figure 1) include the pneumatic head assembly, pressure transducer, data logger and accessories needed to complete the slug testing process.
+All the primary components of the Pneumatic Slug Test kit are provided in a carrying case for ease of transportation.
+The major components of the kit (Figure 1) include the pneumatic head assembly, pressure transducer, data acquisition module and accessories needed to complete the slug testing process.
 When slug testing PVC wells additional PVC adapters will be required (214039 for sch.
 40 PVC wells ≤1-inch, 207304 for sch.
 40, 2-inch PVC wells).
 Pneumatic slug testing of larger diameter wells may be performed with custom adapters.
+It is important that the air/pressure release valve on the pneumatic head be of equal or greater diameter than the inside diameter of the well being tested.